-2010 Mid-Atlantic Regional Programming Contest Practice Round
+2011 Mid-Atlantic Regional Programming Contest Practice Round

-Welcome to the practice round for the 2010 Programming Contest.
-Before you start the contest, please be aware of the following notes:
+Welcome to the practice round for the 2011 ICPC Mid-Atlantic Regional.
+Before you start the contest, please be take the time to review the following:

 The Contest

 - 1. There is one (1) practice problem.
 Please submit solutions or request clarifications for this problem only.
 Unless you have a real question about the problem, please submit at most one clarification request, and at most two runs.
 It is important that everyone have a chance to see how the system works.
 Even if you do not solve the practice problem, you should submit once just to practice with the system. - 2.
 After (or even before) completing the practice problem, please read all of the notes listed here.
 They are designed to help you solve the problems during the contest. - 3.
 Solutions for problems submitted for judging are called runs.
 Each run will be judged.
 The judges will respond to your submission with one of the following responses.
 In the event that more than one response is applicable, the judges may respond with any of the applicable responses.